buldezir/buldezir.github.io/index.markdown

 Use like normal mac :) all features like handoff will work.
 *The only bad side* with BCM94360NG my wifi work on speeds much lower than intended. basicaly some time after connection it drops to 27mbps.
 After install follow [OpenCore-Post-Install](https://dortania.github.io/OpenCore-Post-Install/universal/oc2hdd.html#grabbing-opencore-off-the-usb) to make system bootable without usb

+*** WARNING
+**provided efi structure is an example compatible and build ONLY for listed hardware.
+DO NOT use it with different hardware.**